-4.49 These are the products of the tasks performed to meet objectives.
-Outputs provide evidence that the task has been carried out but generally do not, on their own, provide evidence of outcomes.
-Outputs may include presentation materials, policies and procedures or terms of reference.
+4.53 These are the products of the tasks performed to meet objectives.
+Outputs provide evidence that the task has been carried out but generally do not, on their own, provide evidence of successful outcomes.
+Outputs may include presentation materials, policies and procedures or reports.